ijayhub/Landing-page-fm/README.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- Io scroll to any section on the page by clicking the required link.
+- To scroll to any section on the page by clicking the required link.

 <p align="right">(<a href="#top">back to top</a>)</p>